How to Write an Effective MBA Resume

 If you recently graduated from school and don't have robust work experience, you can expand the education section to showcase your leadership ability in your classes and internships.

 The admissions committee will likely read thousands of MBA resumes.
-As you write, consider ways you can differentiate yourself from the rest of the candidates.
+As you write, consider ways to differentiate yourself from the other candidates.
 These tips may help.

 Highlight your influence at work or school.